naijwu/learn-redux/README.md

 ### Finally learn more about Redux (in React)

-Because
+Basic learnings

-STORE -> The global state
+- STORE -> The global state
-ACTION -> Schema of potential behavior with/manipulation of store (what action you can do with the store data e.g. "Increment" to increment)
+- ACTION -> Schema of potential behavior with/manipulation of store (what action you can do with the store data e.g. "Increment" to increment)
-REDUCER -> Describes consequences of specific ACTION on the store; checks what action is performed, and dependant on which action performed, modify store
+- REDUCER -> Describes consequences of specific ACTION on the store; checks what action is performed, and dependant on which action performed, modify store
-DISPATCH -> 'Dispatch' the action to the reducer -- perform the action of a specific ACTION
+- DISPATCH -> 'Dispatch' the action to the reducer -- perform the action of a specific ACTION

 Sequence: DISPATCH -> (specific) ACTION -> REDUCER (perform action)

 ### Relevant files/folders:

-/index.js -- create store and Provide it to app /actions
+- /index.js -- create store and Provide it to app
+- /actions
-/actions/index.js -- export different actions that can be dispatched /reducers
+- /actions/index.js -- export different actions that can be dispatched
+- /reducers
-/reducer/counter.js -- counter reducer: INCREMENT(NUMBER), DECREMENT
+- /reducer/counter.js -- counter reducer: INCREMENT(NUMBER), DECREMENT
-/reducer/isLogged.js -- isLogged reducer: SIGN_IN, SIGN_OUT
+- /reducer/isLogged.js -- isLogged reducer: SIGN_IN, SIGN_OUT
-/reducer/index.js -- combines both reducers using combineReducers from 'redux' /app.js -- use store
+- /reducer/index.js -- combines both reducers using combineReducers from 'redux'
+- /app.js -- use store

 ### Some vanilla implementation: